benedekb97/cmostores-trial/README.md

 I used `apache2` installed locally on my machine's WSL integration with `php8.2` and `mariadb-server`

+The site is protected from SQL injection by Doctrine, and XSS is not possible because the data types used in the database cannot store strings and therefore executable code

 ## Added files

 - `src/Entity/Calculation.php` - this is the database model used to store previous calculations